Hi i have a case where a partner is using a Progress openedge windows application against an Appserver.

 - it is recommended to exit any other applications on the machine, which may generate http traffic - that way you the captured requests will be only these you need from the target application.

-- it is a free Telerik product, which captures http traffic and its core functionality is actually implemented within Test Studio for the load testing scenarios capturing.
-The Fiddler trace can be easily imported as a user profile
+- alternatively, you can capture the traffic using Fiddler - it is a free Telerik product, which captures http traffic and its core functionality is actually implemented within Test Studio for the load testing scenarios capturing.
+The Fiddler trace can be easily imported as a user profile in the load test.

 - once you have the traffic captured, you may need to filter the profile, delete some unnecessary requests, etc.

-- depending on the generated traffic on the target machine, you may prefer capturing the traffic with Fiddler, as it allows you to easier filter the captured requests
+- depending on the generated traffic on the target machine, you may prefer capturing the traffic with Fiddler, as it allows you to easier filter the captured requests.

 2. Once you have the required traffic, probably you need to data drive the requests in order to change the user, for example.
 Test Studio load testing detects some dynamic parameters in the captured traffic and we call these dynamic targets.
-These, which were automatically detected are directly listed in the Dynamic targets view
+These, which were automatically detected are directly listed in the Dynamic targets view.

 - there could be some parameters in the http traffic capture, which are not determined as dynamic, but still you may need them.
 For such scenarios we have implemented the custom dynamic targets - you can choose parameters from the body, headers or cookies of a response and pass that to any of the following in the capture requests.